-- If the applicant is accommodated in a reception centre (see Types of Accommodation), he or she can be supported in the writing of his or her application form by staff from the reception centres.
-According to the mission set out in their framework agreement, 145 As regards Reception Centre for Asylum Seekers (Centre d'accueil de demandeurs d'asile, CADA) teams, most of the time, social workers, should also assist the applicant in the preparation of the interview at OFPRA.
-This consists of administrative rather than legal assistance. - If the applicant cannot be accommodated in a reception centre, then the "reference framework" for asylum seekers' "orientation platforms" (PADA)146 applies,147 and he or she can obtain some basic information and assistance on the procedure.
-Some applicants can benefit from support and assistance provided in some emergency reception structures.
-In this case, asylum seekers are assisted in their paperwork, such as their application for legal aid and their residence permit renewal process.
-Asylum seekers may also be assisted in the drafting of their asylum application but the preparation for the interview is theoretically excluded.
+- If the applicant is accommodated in a reception centre (see Types of Accommodation), he or she can be supported in the writing of his or her application form by staff from the reception centres, in accordance with the mission set out in their framework agreement.
+As regards Reception Centre for Asylum Seekers (Centre d'accueil de demandeurs d'asile, CADA) teams, most of the time, social workers, should also assist the applicant in the preparation of the interview at OFPRA.
+This consists of administrative rather than legal assistance. - If the applicant cannot be accommodated in a reception centre, then the "reference framework" for asylum seekers' "orientation platforms" (PADA)171 applies,172 and he or she can obtain some basic information and assistance on the procedure.